hrithikthakur/Desktop-Tic-Tac-Toe/README.md

 ## License

 This Tic-Tac-Toe application is open-source and distributed under the [MIT License](LICENSE).
 Feel free to modify and use it according to your needs.

-## Acknowledgments

-I would like to acknowledge the following resources that helped me in developing this project:

-- Java documentation and tutorials provided by Oracle
-- Online tutorials and forums for Java Swing and GUI development
-- AI algorithm resources and explanations on the Minimax algorithm
-- Stack Overflow and other programming communities for answering questions and providing guidance along the way.